B2B Lead Generation Glossary

 Hot Lead

 A Hot Lead is a highly engaged prospect displaying purchase intent through behaviors like pricing page visits, demo requests, or direct sales inquiries that suggest decision-making urgency.
-Hot leads require follow-up within 15 minutes to capture opportunity before interest cools.
+Follow up within 15 minutes.
+Interest cools faster than most teams expect.

 Related terms: